-COMMUNITY HISTORY SERIES
+COMMUNITY SPEAKERS SERIES

 L arz and Isabel Anderson made various provisions to ensure that their beautiful estate in Brookline would be a resource and benefit to the surrounding community.
 In addition to hosting dignitaries, the Andersons used their home as a cultural center, hosting plays for children of the town, dog shows, birthday parties, charity functions, and ice skating on the pond in the winter, as well as playing host to informal lawn gatherings of likeminded early automobile enthusiasts, at the dawn of the motor age.
 Decades after their passing, the Larz Anderson Auto Museum continues the Anderson’s enduring legacy by opening our doors to the public for our Community History Speakers Series.
 Designed to create a community-wide conversation about history in our area, the topics range from architecture, textiles, American history in Brookline, and of course, the Andersons themselves.
-Doors open at 6:30pm | Presentation at 7:00pm for all events. .
+Doors open at 6:30pm | Presentation at 7:00pm for all events.

 The Larz Anderson Auto Museum has a rich history as the epicenter of celebrating automotive excellence in the Boston area.
 Its halls are often graced with stunning classic and vintage automobiles from various decades.
 These vehicles highlight where the passion of the automobile has taken us in the past century, but what of the decades to come?

 In recent years, the exploding popularity of (Read More..)